Didi suspends carpool service in China after rape and killing of passenger

 Police in Wenzhou said they arrested a Didi driver on Saturday morning, who confessed to raping and killing the passenger.
 The ministries of transport and public security summoned Didi executives for meetings Sunday, demanding a "comprehensive rectification" of the service, China's official news agency, Xinhua, reported.

-Didi, one of the biggest startups in the world, is best known for pushing Uber out of China two years ago.
+Didi, one of the biggest startups in the world, drew global attention two years ago when it pushed Uber out of China.
 It has continued to expand, securing a valuation of $56 billion in December and making plays for more markets around the globe, including Australia and Mexico.
+Its investors include Apple (AAPL) and Japan's SoftBank (SFTBF).

-The company said in a statement that a complaint had been lodged about the driver the day before the killing, but a customer service representative "failed to follow up with investigation within two hours," which is the company's policy.
+Didi said in a statement that a complaint had been lodged about the driver the day before Friday's killing, but a customer service representative "failed to follow up with investigation within two hours," which is the company's policy.

-Didi said it is "deeply sorry" and continues "to work with the police and seek adequate settlement with the family" of the victim.

 Messages asking for help